 Leif Garrett biography

-Singer, actor.
-Born on November 8, 1961, in Hollywood, California.
-Once one of the most popular teen idols of the 1970s, Leif Garrett has become better known for his battles with substance abuse than his talents in recent years.
+Singer and actor Leif Garrett was born on November 8, 1961, in Hollywood, California.
+He became one of the most popular teen idols of the 1970s.
+Garrett has become better known for his battles with substance abuse than his talents in recent years.

 Born to show business parents, Garrett got into acting at an early age.
 He started working around the age of 5 and made his film debut a few years later in the hit comedy Bob & Carol & Ted & Alice (1969) in an uncredited part.
 Garrett’s next notable film role was in the southern action drama Walking Tall (1973) as one of the children of Buford Pusser, the film’s crusading lawman.
 His sister Dawn Lyn also had a role in the film as one of Pusser’s other children.